mcaralp/cellular.js/README.md

 Where *n* and *m* are the width and height of the automaton.

-You can retrieve the previous state of the cell with the `cell()` function, and the neighborhood with the `neighbor()` function.
 The `loop()` function has to return the next state of the cell.
+You can retrieve the state returned by `loop()` (or `construct()`if it is the first cycle) with the `cell()` function, and the neighborhood with the `neighbor()` function.
 Note that the object returned by `cell()` **must** remain unchanged.

-If you modify the object returned by `cell()`, the next cell to be updated will use this modified neighborhood , while it should use the state returned at the previous cycle.
+If you modify the object returned by `cell()`, the next cell to be updated will have an invalid neighborhood , as it should use the state returned at the previous cycle.
 Please pay attention to how Javascript copies the objects by reference or value.
 If you are not sure, use the `cloneCell()` function which performs a deep clone of the previous state of the cell.

 ```javascript
 function loop()